My Super PC

 As a computer builder - a builder of PC's - you must make changes to BIOS parameters.
 Some people are a little squeamish about this, but that's the facts.
 Don't worry, you'll get over it.
 The BIOS parameters are stored in a type of memory called CMOS.
 Thus the name of the menu system for changing the parameters is "CMOS Setup Utility".
 The reason I'm telling you this right up front before the first boot is that it's possible to change the BIOS parameters in such a way that the computer will not boot - it will just sit there, dark and lifeless, with only the sound of the fans to keep you company.
 I suppose it's even possible that the motherboard could arrive with the BIOS parameters completely out of whack giving the same results without you having changed a thing.
 Therefore, it's important to know how to "clear the CMOS" as the first thing to try should this symptom occur.

-There are two sure-fire ways to clear the CMOS.
-One is with the jumper pins.
-Keep in mind I'm using the EPoX 8RDA+ motherboard, so check the manual for your own motherboard if it's different.
-The jumper pins are located at the blue circle.
+Here is the sure-fire way to clear the CMOS.
+Use both the jumper pins to clear the CMOS, and simultaneously remove the CMOS battery.
+The battery is located as shown in the upper-right circle.
+The jumper pins are located as shown in the lower-left circle.
+Keep in mind I'm using the Gigabyte P55A-UD4P motherboard, so check the manual for your own motherboard if it's different.
 When clearing the CMOS, the computer should be turned off and everything unplugged from the back.

 Here's how the back of the computer case looks at this point.

-How To Assemble A Computer - PC Assembly Guide, Rear Power Switch in Off Position
+How To Assemble A Computer - PC Assembly Guide, Antec Earthwatts Power Supply Switch in Off Position How To Assemble A Computer - PC Assembly Guide, Antec Earthwatts Power Supply Red Voltage Slider

 How To Assemble A Computer - PC Assembly Guide, Keyboard and Mouse Connectors